SuperOfficeDocs/superoffice-docs/docs/ai-services/configuration-ai/getting-started.md

 1. Open the Sales client.

-2. Create a selection of request to use for analysis:
+2. Create a selection of requests to use for analysis:
      * Click either **Find** or **New > Selection**.

     ![x -screenshot][img2]